 TITRE - Clinician Site

-TITRE is a multicenter, prospective, randomized clinical trial being conducted in the United States and Canada.
+TITRE is a multicenter, prospective, randomized clinical trial being conducted in the United States, Canada, and Australia.
 The overarching goal of TITRE is to determine whether restricting RBC transfusion according to an indication-based strategy for those with bleeding and/or deficit of tissue oxygen delivery, compared with transfusion based on center-specific Hb or HCT thresholds, can reduce organ dysfunction, and improve later neurodevelopment in critically ill children receiving ECMO support.

 Why TITRE?